BienioM/CognitiveServicesWorkshop/Lab01-EnvSetup/README.md

-# Labs environment setup
+# Environment setup

-The goal of this lab is to prepare a lab environment that will be utilized during the workshop.
+The goal of this lab is to prepare the environment that will be utilized during the workshop.

 ## Provision Cognitive Services